MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-app-service-before-you-get-started.md

 #### Default domain certificate

-The default domain certificate is placed on the Front End role.
+The default domain certificate is placed on the front-end role.
 User apps for wildcard or default domain request to Azure App Service use this certificate.
 The certificate is also used for source control operations (Kudu).

 The certificate must be in .pfx format and should be a three-subject wildcard certificate.
 This requirement allows one certificate to cover both the default domain and the SCM endpoint for source control operations.